jeremytammik/tbc/a/2045_dll_paradise.md

 For further details, please refer to the discussion between ricaun and Nice3point on [build automation version breaking Revit 2025 #246](https://github.com/jeremytammik/RevitLookup/issues/246)

-They streongky recommend that Autodesk and Revit should adopt similar functionality and include it in the basic Revit API add-in handling architecture, so that all add-in dependencies are automatically isolated and DLL hell conflicts never occur.
+They recommend that Autodesk and Revit adopt similar functionality and include it in the basic Revit API add-in handling architecture, so that all add-in dependencies are automatically isolated and DLL hell conflicts never occur.

 Many thanks to both of you for thoroughly implementing, testing, discussing and documenting this feature!